v8tix/seltris/README.md

 ### 2. Seltris configuration.
 * :exclamation: Under the configuration directory you will find a file called const.sh.
 Please review this file carefully and make the necessary changes.
 * Each constant is described below:
   * HOST_PORT: The TCP port on the Docker host.
-By default is 8080.
+By default, this setting is 8080.
   * CNTR_PORT: The TCP port on the Docker container.
-By default is 8080.
+By default, this setting is 8080.
   * HOST_MICROSERVICE_DIR: The host directory where Docker will search for your artifacts.
     * Inside this directory you must create two subdirectories:
       * fatjar: Place your compiled artifact here.